Types of Information Sources:

-To begin researching your term paper, it’s helpful to do some background reading about your community and information-seeking behavior more generally, seeking out some authoritative references sources to see what you can learn about your topic.
+To begin researching your term paper, it is helpful to do some background reading about your community and information-seeking behavior more generally, seeking out some authoritative reference sources to see what you can learn about your topic.

-Once you’ve done some background reading and research and have a sense of the general character of your information community, the language used to describe it, and the kinds of resources you have to work with, you are ready to see what others have written about your group.
+Once you have done some background reading and research and have a sense of the general character of your information community, the language used to describe it, and the kinds of resources you have to work with, you are ready to see what others have written about your group.
 Because library and information science is a quickly changing field, its research literature is typically found in periodicals—that is, articles in scholarly and professional journals.
-The primary dissemination of scholarly knowledge and research in the LIS field is through the journal, and we’ve provided you with an annotated list of LIS journals so you can locate the major ones in your area(s) of interest.
-Because most LIS writings are found in journals, you’ll usually use online databases to locate secondary sources.
+The primary dissemination of scholarly knowledge and research in the LIS field is through the journal.
+Because most LIS writings are found in journals, you will usually use online databases to locate secondary sources.
 The King Library provides access to many databases that cover LIS publication.
-The INFO 200 LibGuide details the most popular LIS databases for your research: http://libguides.sjsu.edu/lis/INFO200 (Links to an external site.)
+The INFO 200 LibGuide details the most popular LIS databases for your research.

 You need to be aware of the subject terms and keywords you use when doing research on your information community.
-Most, if not all, databases use what’s called a “controlled vocabulary” or thesaurus, a predetermined list of subjects that indexers use when assigning subject headings to a book or article in the database.
+Most, if not all, databases use what is called a “controlled vocabulary” or thesaurus, a predetermined list of subjects that indexers use when assigning subject headings to a book or article in the database.
+You will learn more about controlled vocabularies in INFO 202.
 Always browse the database’s list of subject terms and make note of terms used to describe your information community and its information needs.
 In addition, when you find a good article about your community, look at subject terms assigned to it.
 This will help you expand your search terms to achieve more comprehensive results.
 Also, depending on your information community, you might benefit from looking at databases in other disciplines and subject areas rather than relying solely on LIS sources.

 Here is a video from SJSU librarian Ann Agee about using databases to research information communities:

-Here is a another video from SJSJU librarian Ann Agee about using Ulrich’s:
+Here is a another video from SJSU librarian Ann Agee about using Ulrich’s: